Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/getCoordRG_en.md

 ##DESCRIPTION##

-Get a reference to a coordinated replication group.
+Get a reference of coordination replication group.

 ##RETURN VALUE##